nithyaramakrishnan/data-shield/faq.md

 [Log in](/docs/data-shield?topic=data-shield-enclave-manager#em-signin) to your Enclave Manager account and navigate to the **Apps** tab.
 On the **Apps** tab, you can see information about the Intel® SGX attestation for your applications in the form of a certificate.
 The applications enclave can be verified at any time by using Intel Remote Attestation Service (IAS) to verify that the application is running in a verified enclave.

-## What is the performance impact of running the application on {{site.data.keyword.datashield_short}}?
+## What is the performance impact of running the application on Data Shield?
 {: #impact}
 {: faq}
 {: support}

 The performance of your application depends on the nature of your workload.
-If you have a CPU intensive workload, the effect that {{site.data.keyword.datashield_short}} has on your app is minimal.
+If you have a CPU intensive workload, the effect that Data Shield has on your app is minimal.
 But, if you have memory or I/O intensive applications you might notice an effect due to paging and context switching.
-The size of the memory footprint of your app in relation to the SGX enclave page cache is generally how you can determine {{site.data.keyword.datashield_short}}'s impact.
+The size of the memory footprint of your app in relation to the SGX enclave page cache is generally how you can determine Data Shield's impact.